 It’s one thing to be on the sidelines, but you can create a life-long memory by actually participating in CopperDog.
 CopperDog has always been completely volunteer-run, and it’s not just the loyal Keweenaw locals!
 If you’re traveling specifically to watch the race, you can lend your hand and become a part of it.

 Volunteers act as dog handlers helping guide the teams to race starts, man the crossing points across US-41, and a number of other activities.
 Volunteer training takes place on Feb.
-26th in Calumet, MI.
+24th at 5:30PM in Calumet, MI.

 EXPERIENCE A SLED DOG RIDE